wiseodd/hipsternet/README.md

 #### Regularization

 1. Dropout
-2. Your usual L2 regularization
+2. Your usual L1 and L2 regularization

 #### Hipster Technique